-Fall heralds the start of high-school football Fridays, cooler temperatures and festival “season” in the Sandhills of North Carolina!
-Here are some of our favorite autumn events happening in the Pinehurst, Southern Pines, and Aberdeen area:
+The arrival of the fall season heralds the start of high school football Fridays, cooler temperatures, and festivals galore in the Sandhills of North Carolina!
+Fall in Moore County means there are always plenty of things to see and do.
+Here are some of our favorite autumn festivals, fairs, and events happening in the Pinehurst, Southern Pines, and Aberdeen area:

 Malcolm Blue Festival

 The Malcolm Blue Festival celebrates our early farming settlers and their crafts.
 You will enjoy artisan work of all kinds, such as blacksmithing, pine needle basket weaving, quilting, beekeeping, wood carving, storytelling, potters and much more!
-Besides live music one of the highlights of the day is the Border Collie Demonstration.
+Children can ride in a horse drawn wagon, pet farm animals, and ride on a pony.
+Also, there will be live entertainment and demonstrations scheduled throughout the day.
+Besides live music, one of the highlights of the day is the Border Collie Demonstration.
 Don’t miss this wonderful festival!

 Cameron Fall Antiques Fair